DCM-UPB/SFG-spectra-tool/TD-SFG/Readme.md

 # simulate-SFG
-This program computes the time-dependent vibrational SFG spectrum for a given planar interface system.
+This program allows one to computes the time-dependent vibrational SFG spectrum for a given planar interface system.

 ## References